Insights

 Minus sign iconPlus sign icon

-Congressional Research Service's NAICS code is 519120 - Libraries and Archives.
+Congressional Research Service's NAICS code is 5417 - Scientific Research and Development Services.

 How many employees does Congressional Research Service have currently?